DavidAnson/markdownlint/doc/CustomRules.md

 };
 ```

-A rule is implemented as an `Object` with four required properties:
+A rule is implemented as an `Object` with one optional and four required properties:

-- `names` is an `Array` of `String` values that identify the rule in output messages and config.
+- `names` is a required `Array` of `String` values that identify the rule in output messages and config.
-- `description` is a `String` value that describes the rule in output messages.
+- `description` is a required `String` value that describes the rule in output messages.
 - `information` is an optional (absolute) `URL` of a link to more information about the rule.
-- `tags` is an `Array` of `String` values that groups related rules for easier customization.
+- `tags` is a required `Array` of `String` values that groups related rules for easier customization.
-- `function` is a synchronous `Function` that implements the rule and is passed two parameters:
+- `function` is a required synchronous `Function` that implements the rule and is passed two parameters:
   - `params` is an `Object` with properties that describe the content being analyzed:
     - `name` is a `String` that identifies the input file/string.
     - `tokens` is an `Array` of [`markdown-it` `Token` objects](https://markdown-it.github.io/markdown-it/#Token)